sarikasingh30/code_skiller_CB/googleOauth/passport_google_oauth2.0/theory/README.md

 ```

 ### Step 2 : Install the required dependencies
+- **passport** — Middleware for handling authentication in Node.js and Express applications.

+- **passport-google-oauth20** — A Passport strategy that enables authentication via Google, allowing users to log in using their Google account.

 ```
 npm i express mongoose ejs bcrypt dotenv express-session passport passport-google-oauth20